GHAStVHenry/tryallbeautyandmassage.com/content/about.md

 # Villa Service
 Upon request, any of our healing therapies, manicures, and pedicures may be done at your Villa.
-There is a minimum surcharge on out calls of $25.00 for Each Therapist.
+There is a minimum surcharge on out calls of $15.00 per service.

 ___
 **PRICES DO NOT INCLUDE TAX.
 16.5% GCT**